-"Halving child poverty by 2024 should be the floor for our ambition"
+"Halving child poverty by 2024 should be the floor, not ceiling, for our ambition"

 12 Feb 2021